Flash UPnP Attack FAQ

 No!
 It does work!

-Wrong!
-UPnP hacking is extremely serious discipline which often lead to a catastrophic effect.
+No!
+UPnP is quite serious business and hacking it often leads to a catastrophic effect.
 The following is possible with UPnP:

 And these are just a small portion of the things you can do over UPnP.

 Yes!
 UPnP is turned on by default on most, if not all devices.
-Otherwise, things like MSN and Skype realtime audio and video, P2P (Peer-to-Peer) software like Emule, Games of all kinds and bunch of other things wont work unless the user manually make changes in their router’s configuration.
-Due to the fact that the average user is not a System Administrator, UPnP is enabled by default in order to make the magic happening behind the screen.
+Otherwise, things like MSN and Skype realtime audio and video, P2P (Peer-to-Peer) software like Emule, games of all kinds and bunch of other things wont work unless the user manually makes changes in her router's configuration.
+Due to the fact that the average user is not a System Administrator, UPnP is enabled by default in order to make the magic working behind the screen.

 Yes!
 Please consult with the manual provided by your router manufacturer.
 It is a good idea to consider the inconveniences that this change may cause you.
 Remember: there are no perfect things!
 It is all about keeping the balance.